 Fibromas are solid growths made of fibrous or connective tissue.
 In contrast, cysts are fluid-filled sacs, and lipomas are soft growths made of fatty tissue.
 Although these lumps can look similar, they differ in structure, feel and behaviour, which is why assessment by a healthcare professional is important for an accurate diagnosis.

-Many fibromas do not cause symptoms.
-When symptoms do occur, they are usually related to the fibroma’s size or location and may include:
+When symptoms occur, they usually relate to pressure or irritation and may include:

 The exact cause of many fibromas is not known.
 They may develop due to localised overgrowth of fibrous tissue.
 In some cases, contributing factors include repeated minor trauma or irritation, genetic predisposition, or hormonal influences.